 While the decades-long conflict between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC-EP) ended in 2016 with the signing of the Final Accords to the Conflict in Colombia, the peace process period has been marked by conflict.
 With 220,000 civilians killed and more than six million displaced, Colombian women are committed to ending the atrocities for good.
 However, other armed guerrilla groups and paramilitary organizations have continued to commit serious abuses against civilians, human rights defenders, and peace activists, particularly women.
 Women have been the war’s main victims through gender-based violence at the hands of soldiers on both sides of the conflict.

-Global Affairs Canada’s recent announcement of $4.5 million over five years to five of KAIROS’ grassroots partners in the Global South, including the Organización Femenina Popular, signals the importance of women-led peace building.
+Global Affairs Canada provides matching funding to the Women of Courage: Women, Peace and Security program, including the Organización Femenina Popular.
 Donors who choose to designate the much-needed matching funds will be sending a global message that women’s voices matter, and can create lasting change.